LucieEngel/breast_ultrasound/README.md

 ## Conclusion

 In conclusion, we obtain good results for this school project.
 If we had more time, we would investigate the following ideas :
-* correction of the dataset imbalance
+* correct the dataset imbalance
 * evaluate our models' performances on a independant test set (another country, another echograph, another clinical center)
 * use weights in the loss : false negatives must be prevented at all cost.

 This algorithm could be used as a training tools for medical interns, or as a safety net for trained radiologists.
 It could also be integrated to a portable ultrasound probe for medical deserts or countries with poor medical coverage.

 ## References